How To Watch All 'The Conjuring' Movies In Order Of Chronology

 The first Annabelle film is the third film on the list if you are watching The Conjuring movies in order of chronology.

 The plot of this film revolves around a young couple, Mia and John, who experience a horrifying encounter with cultists at their home.
-The brutal attack leaves Mia traumatised but things only get more terrifying after the attacker, their next-door neighbour’s adopted daughter (Janice from Annabelle: Creation) spills her blood onto their antique doll (Annabelle).
-As strange and terrifying events start unfolding around their house, the couple comes to the terrifying realisation that Annabelle is a vessel for an evil force that wants to take Mia’s soul.
-Desperate to protect their lives and newborn child, they seek help from experts in the supernatural.
+The brutal attack leaves Mia traumatised but things only get more terrifying after the attacker, their next-door neighbour’s adopted daughter (Janice from Annabelle: Creation), spills her blood onto their antique doll (Annabelle).
+As strange events start unfolding around their house, the couple comes to the terrifying realisation that Annabelle is a vessel for an evil force that wants to take Mia’s soul.
+Desperate to protect their lives and newborn child, they seek help from experts with profound knowledge of the supernatural.

 IMDb rating: 5.4/10